rkuma183/wilsonmar.github.io/_posts/2016-06-16-image-processing-using-aws-lambda.md

    Add management features:

 0. Filter log group/stream to generate metric.
-0. Display metrics from DynamoDB on website.
+0. Display metrics from DynamoDB on Tableau.
 0. Setup alarms on CloudWatch of metrics.
 0. Email once a day with metrics summary (cron)